flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 in deeply nested trees - [#5181](https://github.com/flutter/devtools/pull/5181)

 ## Memory updates
-TODO: Remove this section if there are not any general updates.
+* Change filter default to show only project and 3rd party dependencies [#5201](https://github.com/flutter/devtools/pull/5201).

 ## Debugger updates
-* Added support for browser navigation history when navigating using the `File Explorer` [#4906](https://github.com/flutter/devtools/pull/4906).
+* Add support for browser navigation history when navigating using the `File Explorer` [#4906](https://github.com/flutter/devtools/pull/4906).

 ## Network profiler updates
 TODO: Remove this section if there are not any general updates.